 The Northwest Ontario region encompasses a large geographic area, stretching from the town of Marathon to the western and northern borders of the province, with diverse characteristics.
-This region is divided into four sub-regions for regional planning purposes: North of Dryden, Greenstone-Marathon, Thunder Bay and West of Thunder Bay.

 The first cycle RIP for this region was completed in June 2017 with the publication of the RIP report.
 The second cycle Needs Assessment was completed and the report was published in July 2020.
-Scoping Assessment was triggered in October 2020, and it is anticipated for completion in Q1 2021.
+The IRRP work is in progress and expected to be completed by September 2022.
+The second cycle of the RIP is also scheduled to be issued in March 2023.